 Create the new explanation.

-In this case I'm explaining the £25 as bank charges, which is a type Payment and is in the Bank/Finance Charges category.
+In this example, you would explain the £26 as bank charges, which is a type Payment and is in the Bank/Finance Charges category.

 You would then explain the rest of the transaction as normal and then save it.